 Overhead Welding Position:

-Overhead welding position is the riskiest among all welding positions.
+The overhead welding position is the riskiest among all welding positions.
 First, you need to figure out the proper metal gun position and consider the gravity factor.
 Moreover, safely wearing gadgets is a must while performing welds in that position because there is a terrific chance of coming into the hot metal dripping.

 Figuring out how much voltage and amperage should be given